 Coconut oil should be melted into liquid, it is easiest to work with it this way for this recipe.
 Coconut oil adds moisture to these gluten-free vegan gingerbread cookies.

-Treacle has a great thick and sticky consistency to assist with moisture in this cookie, it also adds sweetness.
-Treacle is also known as blackstrap molasses*.
+Treacle has a great thick and sticky consistency to assist with moisture in this cookie, adding sweetness.
+Treacle is also known as blackstrap molasses.

 Aquafaba is bean brine found in canned chickpeas for example.
 This is thicker than water and acts as a binding ingredient.
-Here’s more information about aquafaba.
+Here are more recipes using aquafaba.

-Step 1 - In a mixing bowl sift gluten-free plain flour, ginger, spices and combine well, ensure all spices are mixed throughout the flour.
+Sift the dry ingredients.
+In a mixing bowl sift gluten-free plain flour, ginger, and spices and combine well, ensure all spices are mixed throughout the flour.

-Step 2 - Make a well in the middle of the flour and add coconut oil, treacle (molasses) and aquafaba.
+Add the wet ingredients.
+Make a well in the middle of the flour and add coconut oil, treacle (blackstrap molasses) and aquafaba.
 Use a wooden/silicone spoon to fold all the ingredients together until you need to use your hands to form the dough.
 The dough will be fudge-like.

-Step 3 - Divide dough into four evenly portioned balls.
+Create the cookies.
+Divide dough into four evenly portioned balls.
 Use the palm of your hands to flatten the dough into approximately 7½mm (⅓”) thick onto a silicone baking mat.
-Use a cookie cutter to cut out the desired shapes.
+Use a gingerbread cookie cutter to cut out the desired shapes.
 Peel away the unused dough.
 Repeat until all the dough is used up.

 Yield may vary depending on the size of your cookie cutters*.